Bihar Sharif: Classical and medieval period

-Delhi Sultanate era
+Conquests and dynastic transitions

 In 1193, during the time of Ikhtiyar ad-Din Muhammad bin Bakhtiyar Khilji's conquest of Bihar, he came to conquer eastern parts of India and destroyed Nalanda University.
 En route to Nalanda, he allegedly damaged the Buddhist monasteries of a place now called Bakhtiyarpur.
 He then came to Vihar, where he completely destroyed Odantapuri University, and the Buddhist viharas before leaving for Nalanda.
+In Koshak, Nalanda, he appointed Qazi Syed Ibrahim Danishmand as the Qazi-ul-Quzat of Bihar making him incharge of enforcing Sharia law in the region.
 A few years after Khilji's departure, local Bundela Rajput regained control of the city from its Muslim rulers.
 Bundela Rajputs then ruled the area until the reign of Raja Biththal.

 The district of Nalanda formed a part of the territory under Muslim rulers of Bengal till 1320 AD when Ghiyasuddin Tughlaq separated Bihar from Bengal.

 Delhi Sultan Muhammad bin Tughluq (r.1324–1351 CE) then sent Syed Ibrahim Mallick with an army to conquer the Magadha region.
 After a fierce battle, the outnumbered Raja army was defeated and Raja Biththal was killed.
 The conquest of Bihar was a major achievement for Delhi, and on this occasion the Sultan conferred upon Syed Ibrahim Mallick the title of "Madarul Mulk", after which he was called "Mallick Baya".
 He was then appointed governor of Bihar by the Sultan, and he ruled over the region until his assassination in 1353 CE.

 Its control passed into the hands of the Sherqui Dynasty of Jaunpur from 1394 to 1486 CE.
 After that it was amalgamated with the Muslim kingdom of Gauda.

 Later history

 After the Delhi Sultanate, the first Sur emperor, Sher Shah Suri (r.
 1540–1545 CE), moved the regional capital to Patliputra (modern-day Patna), and the whole Magadha region came to be called Bihar.
 Before that the residence of the Muslim governors of Bihar remained at Bihar Sharif until 1541 CE.
 Patna became a central place and Bihar Sharif lost its importance.

-However, Bihar Sharif continued to be enriched with buildings by the Muslims, and its sacred tombs have been visited by pilgrims for many centuries till modern day.
+After that the British took control of the entire city and it came under British colonial rule during the 18th and 19th centuries.
+The British period brought about changes in administration, infrastructure, and governance in Bihar Sharif and the surrounding region.
 In 1867, the city was officially declared a municipality.

+Modern period

+In the post-independence era, Bihar Sharif has continued to be an important center of culture, education, and commerce in Bihar.
+The city has witnessed urbanization and development, while still retaining its historical and cultural significance.